A Causal Framework for Observational Studies of Discrimination: A Motivating Example

-While researchers have carried out such audit studies---including in the case of prosecutorial charging decisions \citep{chohlaswood2020blind}---it is often infeasible to study important policy questions through randomized experiments.
-In the absence of a controlled experiment, one can in theory identify this type of causal estimand from purely observational data by comparing charging rates across pairs of cases that are identical in all aspects other than the stated race of the arrested individual.\footnote{ In fact, it suffices to compare groups of cases that have the same distribution of potential outcomes---even if the cases themselves are not identical---a property we formalize in Definition~\ref{def:si} below. } That strategy, which mimics the key features of the randomized experiment described above, is formally justified when treatment assignment (i.e., description of race on the incident report, and subsequent perception by the prosecutor) is \emph{ignorable} given the observed covariates (i.e., features of the incident report)~\citep{imbens2015causal}.
+While researchers have carried out such audit studies---including in the case of prosecutorial charging decisions \citep{chohlaswood2020blind,robertson_race_2019}\footnote{ There are some differences between the idealized audit study described above and these two experiments. \citeauthor{chohlaswood2020blind} conduct a quasi-random field trial in which they mask---but do not switch---the stated race of individuals in police narratives used to make actual charging decisions. \citeauthor{robertson_race_2019} survey prosecutors in a randomized lab experiment and ask them, hypothetically, what their charging decision would be based on fact patterns in which the race of the suspect is manipulated.
+Although neither of these studies maps exactly to the hypothetical experiment motivating our estimand, both demonstrate the feasibility of conducting such an experiment. }---it is often infeasible to study important policy questions through randomized experiments.
+In the absence of a controlled experiment, one can in theory identify this type of causal estimand from purely observational data by comparing charging rates across pairs of cases that are identical in all aspects other than the stated race of the arrested individual.\footnote{ It suffices to compare groups of cases that have the same distribution of potential outcomes---even if the cases themselves are not identical---a property we formalize in Definition~\ref{def:si} below. } That strategy, which mimics the key features of the hypothetical randomized experiment described above, is formally justified when treatment assignment (i.e., description of race on the incident report, and subsequent perception by the prosecutor) is \emph{ignorable} given the observed covariates (i.e., features of the incident report)~\citep{imbens2015causal}.
 In practice, though, this approach may suffer from omitted-variable bias when the full incident report is not available to researchers, and may suffer from lack of overlap when suitable matches cannot be found for each case---limitations common to many observational studies of causal effects.
 To address these issues, one can restrict attention to the overlap region and gauge the robustness of estimates to varying forms and degrees of unmeasured confounding~\citep{cornfield1959smoking, rr, cinelli2018making}, an approach we demonstrate below.

 Finally, there is the issue of post-treatment bias, especially due to sample selection. \citet{knox-2019}\ argue that researchers often inadvertently introduce post-treatment bias in observational studies of discrimination by subsetting on apparently intermediate outcomes---such as, in our charging example, being arrested---that themselves may be the product of discrimination.
 As a result, the authors caution that causal quantities of interest cannot be identified by the data in the absence of implausible assumptions, such as lack of discrimination in the initial arrest decision.
 In making their argument, \citeauthor{knox-2019}\ focus on the use of force by police officers in civilian encounters, but they suggest their formal critique applies more broadly, casting doubt on a wide range of observational studies of discrimination.